 As the club’s popularity has grown, high school students are now coming to UW-Madison to play for the club team, instead of going to other schools to play for varsity programs with similar talent and competition.

-Between the two teams, the club plays 15-25 games in the fall and around 50 total games in the spring.
+Between the two teams, the club plays 60 total games in the fall and spring seasons.
 The teams also travel to Tampa, Florida for spring training over spring break.

 All the coaches are volunteers.
 Most are club alum who landed jobs in Madison after graduation and wanted to continue to be a part of the team they loved so much as players.
 The coaches dedicate their time and efforts in order to teach the guys the finer points of the game and how to succeed in everything they do.
 We saw how valuable this experience was — not only from a baseball perspective, but from a life perspective.
 This drives us to provide that opportunity to grow and learn in ways that most people never get a chance to.
 All of the former players I talk to always say that one of the best decisions they ever made was to play baseball for our team.